-While the peonies are a short but joyful moment in the garden (April-June), the cranesbill and lady's mantle will last through the summer.
+The peonies are a short but joyful moment in the garden (April-June).
+However, the cranesbill and lady's mantle will last through the summer.
 The trick with perennial borders is to always have something amazing in bloom.
-If you think ahead, and plant something like coneflowers between the peonies, the show will just go on and on until the first hard frost.
+If you think ahead, the show will just go on and on until the first hard frost.
+For instance, try and plant something like coneflowers between the peonies.
 Best of all, next year it all comes back again.
 Only better.

-We've all been planting more shrubs over the last few years (don’t get us wrong-we love shrubs for their easy-going nature and the solutions they provide for structure, privacy, and interest) but this season, let's add in more wonderfully captivating perennials.
+We've all been planting more shrubs over the last few years.
+(Don't get us wrong-we love shrubs for their easy-going nature and the solutions they provide for structure, privacy, and interest.)
+However, this season, let's add in more wonderfully captivating perennials.